 For well over a decade Kay Morrison has been honing her skills in nonprofit and for profit community business development.
 She has worked for: the Seattle affiliate and the National office of NPower, a nonprofit organization that brings information technology services to nonprofits; Static Factory, a for profit artist support business; Shunpike, a nonprofit fiscal sponsorship organization for small to mid range nonprofits, Currently she works at Stopsky’s Delicatessen, a community focused Jewish Delicatessen just outside of Seattle.
 In 2005 she helped found Ignition Northwest, a 501c3 organization whose mission is to foster radical self-expression, participatory art, and the creation of positive social change in the Pacific Northwest, and has just been reelected to her third term on the board.
 When not helping start or maintain businesses Kay enjoys blacksmithing and metal working, singing jazz, taking Blaze the fluffy dog for walks and cooking.
 Kay also has been developing Burning Man regional work for 8 years and is currently a regional contact for Seattle.

 Jennifer Raiser is Treasurer of the Burning Man Project, and serves on the Senior Executive Committee.
-She works with Burning Man Project on donations, grants, and new ventures.
-Jennifer is also a journalist, covering the people and places of San Francisco for her website, SFWire, the San Francisco Chronicle, and Huffington Post.
-She is the author of the upcoming coffee table book, Burning Man: Art on Fire, published by Race Point Press in 2014.
+Jennifer is also a journalist, covering the people and places of San Francisco for her website, SFWire, and for the San Francisco Chronicle, Huffington Post, and other publications.
+She is the author of Burning Man: Art on Fire, Race Point Press, and is at work on In the Spirit of Napa Valley to be published by Assouline.
 Jennifer also works with her family business on strategic planning and commercial real estate investment.

 Previously, Jennifer was CEO of Raiser Senior Services, a full-service provider of luxury retirement in the Bay Area, combining health care, dining, and long-term care.
 She is the co-author of Designing Retirement Communities for the Future, John Wiley and Sons.
 Her previous experience includes marketing with Procter and Gamble and BBDO/Omnicom Advertising, and management consulting with Fortune 500 corporations.

 A longtime community volunteer, Jennifer has served as a Director of the Silicon Valley Community Foundation, the Peninsula Community Foundation, the Junior Statesmen Foundation, Community Gatepath, and the Coyote Point Museum.
-She serves on the Advisory Council of The Black Rock Arts Foundation, The Crucible, and the Marin Agricultural Land Trust.
 Jennifer received a BA in English Literature and MBA from Harvard University.
 She lives in San Francisco with her husband, a retired English professor, two children, and three flat-coated retrievers.
-Known on the Playa as CocoCabana, she is a Black Rock Ranger and eight-time Burner who camps in her eponymous leopard-upholstered vintage Airstream.
+Known on the Playa as CocoCabana, she is a Black Rock Ranger and decade-long Burner who camps in her eponymous leopard-upholstered vintage Airstream.

 Rae is a senior philanthropic leader with more than fifteen years experience providing strategic consulting to organizations of all sizes, including family and corporate foundations, leading nonprofits and a wide range of Fortune 500 global corporations.

-Currently the Director of the Bay Area office of Rockefeller Philanthropy Advisors (RPA), her funding expertise includes climate change and environmental protection, education, and social entrepreneurship.
-She has also been actively involved in RPA s leadership on the issue of impact investing.
+Before joining Airbnb, she was the Vice President of the Bay Area office of Rockefeller Philanthropy Advisors (RPA).
+There, her funding expertise included climate change and environmental protection, education, and social entrepreneurship.
+She was also been actively involved in RPA’s leadership on the issue of impact investing.

 Rae is formerly a consultant with expertise in corporate social responsibility, meeting facilitation and organizational development.
 In this role, she worked with corporations and nonprofits to develop and lead projects, meetings and retreats to ensure maximum goal achievement, productivity and creativity.